streamr-dev/streamr-specs/PROTOCOL.md

 -------- | ---- | --------
 `streamId` | `string` | Stream id of the messages to resend.
 `streamPartition` | `number` | Partition id of the messages to resend.
 Optional, defaults to 0.
 `msgRef` | MessageRef | The array representation of the `MessageRef` to resend from.
-Defined in the Stream Layer.
+Defined in the Stream Protocol.
 `publisherId` | `string` | The publisher id of the messages to resend.
 Can be `null` to resend the messages of all publishers.
 `sessionToken` | `string` | User's session token retrieved with some authentication method.
 Not required for public streams.